Hussain07123/Breast-Cancer-Assistant-API-/README.md

-# AI/ML Portfolio Project: Breast Cancer Risk Classifier
+# AI/ML Project: Breast Cancer Risk Classifier

 This project is a complete machine learning pipeline you can showcase on GitHub:
 - Data loading from a real dataset (`sklearn` breast cancer dataset)